-ANZ adequately manages its funding and liquidity risks, in our view.
-This is notwithstanding structural funding weaknesses inherent to the Australian banking system.
+ANZ adequately manages its funding and liquidity risks, notwithstanding structural funding weaknesses in Australia's banking system.
 We believe the industry's funding profile has been improving in the past 10 years.
 Growing systemwide customer deposits and falling offshore borrowing as a proportion of domestic customer loans support the improvement (see chart 4).